 What’s the most common sales compensation plan?

-So while you’re still trying to feel out how your sales compensation plans should be structured, take note of this statistic.
+So while you’re still trying to figure out how your sales compensation plans should be structured, take note of this statistic.
 According to the Harvard Business Review, the most common structure is a 60% base salary in the US and a 40% variable.

 How to set sales quotas